php-fig/fig-standards/proposed/http-handlers/request-handlers-meta.md

 - The `QueueRequestHandler` is agnostic of the PSR-7 implementation in use.
 - Middleware is executed in the order it is added to the application, making the code explicit.
+- Generation of the "fallback" response is delegated to the application developer.
+This allows the developer to determine whether that should be a "404 Not Found" condition, a default page, etc.

 #### Decoration-based request handler